 The Giants opened the 1937 season in Brooklyn in familiar fashion.
 Bartell led off in the first inning, taking the first pitch from Van Mungo for a strike.
 As he turned around to protest the call, he was hit squarely in the chest by an overripe tomato thrown by a fan in the stands behind first base.
 A few days later at the Polo Grounds, Bartell tagged Dodgers infielder Jimmy Bucher with more vigor than Bucher considered necessary and both men squared off.
 The players were separated and the game continued.
 But Bartell had managed again to keep alive his feud with the Brooklyn players and fans.

-The Giants won their first six games in the season and they led the league at midseason.
+The Giants won their first three games in the season and they were tied with the Cubs for the league lead at midseason.
 These were the happiest days of Bartell’s time with the Giants.
 He led the Giants’ offense as Mel Ott battled a lengthy early-season hitting slump.
 The Bartell-Whitehead duo was at its best, and Bartell was rewarded with his second selection to the All-Star Game.
 Dick and his fully uniformed young son, Skip, were playful figures on the field before Polo Grounds games.
 On June 30, Bartell was given a “day,” and was presented with a silver statuette and other gifts.